th2-net/remotehand/README.md

 DismissAlert,5
 ```

-Waits `wait` seconds for alert dialog to appeat and dismisses it, i.e. presses Cancel button.
+Waits `wait` seconds for alert dialog to appear and dismisses it, i.e. presses "Cancel" button.

 ### CheckImageAvailability